larroy/mycelium/README.txt

 Running
 -------

-- The crawler is configured with environment variables:
+- The environment variables that affect some configuration parameters are:
+    * Specific for the crawler:
-    CRAWLER_PORT: port to listen for urls
+        MYCELIUM_CRAWLER_PORT: port to listen for urls
-    CRAWLER_PARALLEL: number of parallel crawlers to run
+        MYCELIUM_CRAWLER_PARALLEL: number of parallel crawlers to run

+    * General for all the tools that interact with the DB:

-    CRAWLER_DB_HOST: mongodb host for storing the documents, default is "localhost"
+    MYCELIUM_DB_HOST: mongodb host for storing the documents, default is "localhost"
-    CRAWLER_DB_NAMESPACE: database.collection, defaults to "mycelium.crawl"
+    MYCELIUM_DB_NS: database.collection, defaults to "mycelium.crawl"

 Example / Screenshots:
 ----------------------